Obsessive–compulsive disorder: Associated conditions

-People with OCD may be diagnosed with other conditions as well, such as obsessive–compulsive personality disorder, major depressive disorder, bipolar disorder, generalized anxiety disorder, anorexia nervosa, social anxiety disorder, bulimia nervosa, Tourette syndrome, transformation obsession, ASD, ADHD, dermatillomania, body dysmorphic disorder, and trichotillomania.
-More than 50% of people with OCD experience suicidal tendencies, and 15% have attempted suicide.
-Depression, anxiety, and prior suicide attempts increase the risk of future suicide attempts.
+People with OCD may be diagnosed with other conditions as well, such as obsessive–compulsive personality disorder, major depressive disorder, bipolar disorder, generalized anxiety disorder, anorexia nervosa, social anxiety disorder, bulimia nervosa, Tourette syndrome, transformation obsession, ASD, ADHD, dermatillomania, body dysmorphic disorder and trichotillomania.
+More than 50% of people with OCD experience suicidal tendencies and 15% have attempted suicide.
+Depression, anxiety and prior suicide attempts increase the risk of future suicide attempts.

-It has been found that between 18 and 34% of females are currently experiencing or will experience OCD in their lifetime.
-Of that 18-34%, 7% are likely to have an eating disorder.
-Fewer than 5% of males have OCD and an eating disorder.
+It has been found that between 18 and 34% of females currently experiencing OCD scored positively on an inventory measuring disordered eating.
+Another study found that 7% are likely to have an eating disorder, while another found that fewer than 5% of males have OCD and an eating disorder.

 Individuals with OCD have also been found to be affected by delayed sleep phase disorder at a substantially higher rate than the general public.
 Moreover, severe OCD symptoms are consistently associated with greater sleep disturbance.
 Reduced total sleep time and sleep efficiency have been observed in people with OCD, with delayed sleep onset and offset.

 Some research has demonstrated a link between drug addiction and OCD.
 For example, there is a higher risk of drug addiction among those with any anxiety disorder, likely as a way of coping with the heightened levels of anxiety.
 However, drug addiction among people with OCD may be a compulsive behavior.
 Depression is also extremely prevalent among people with OCD.
-One explanation for the high depression rate among OCD populations was posited by Mineka, Watson, and Clark (1998), who explained that people with OCD, or any other anxiety disorder, may feel "out of control".
+One explanation for the high depression rate among OCD populations was posited by Mineka, Watson and Clark (1998), who explained that people with OCD, or any other anxiety disorder, may feel "out of control".

 Someone exhibiting OCD signs does not necessarily have OCD.
-Behaviors that present as obsessive–compulsive can also be found in a number of other conditions, including obsessive–compulsive personality disorder (OCPD), autism spectrum disorder (ASD), or disorders in which perseveration is a possible feature (ADHD, PTSD, bodily disorders, or stereotyped behaviors).
+Behaviors that present as obsessive–compulsive can also be found in a number of other conditions, including obsessive–compulsive personality disorder (OCPD), autism spectrum disorder (ASD) or disorders in which perseveration is a possible feature (ADHD, PTSD, bodily disorders or stereotyped behaviors).
 Some cases of OCD present symptoms typically associated with Tourette syndrome, such as compulsions that may appear to resemble motor tics; this has been termed tic-related OCD or Tourettic OCD.

 OCD frequently occurs comorbidly with both bipolar disorder and major depressive disorder.
 Between 60 and 80% of those with OCD experience a major depressive episode in their lifetime.
 Comorbidity rates have been reported at between 19 and 90%, as a result of methodological differences.
 Between 9–35% of those with bipolar disorder also have OCD, compared to 1–2% in the general population.
 About 50% of those with OCD experience cyclothymic traits or hypomanic episodes.
 OCD is also associated with anxiety disorders.
-Lifetime comorbidity for OCD has been reported at 22% for specific phobia, 18% for social anxiety disorder, 12% for panic disorder, and 30% for generalized anxiety disorder.
+Lifetime comorbidity for OCD has been reported at 22% for specific phobia, 18% for social anxiety disorder, 12% for panic disorder and 30% for generalized anxiety disorder.
 The comorbidity rate for OCD and ADHD has been reported to be as high as 51%.